International roaming: How to save when you travel

 Checklist for international roaming:

 The big 3 telcos have sliced the world up into "zones" of countries that dictate how much you'll spend on roaming while you're there.
-The "zone" your destination is in makes a huge difference in price.
+The zone your destination is in makes a huge difference in price.

 You can see on the map below how the roaming costs break down from the major providers: Telstra, Optus and Vodafone.
+(Note: All Australian telcos use one of these networks and charge similar rates.)

 Option 2: Travel add-on packs